joseph-s-foster/Password-Generator/README.md

 ## Description

-Using JavaScript, the user can select uppercase, lowercase, numbers, and/or special characters to randomly generate a password in length between 8 and 128 characters.

-- Linked JavaScript to the HTML file
 - Created a prompt for the user to select password length
 - Created an alert if the password length is not within the boundary conditions
 - Created variables to include or exclude character type